Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Babka

 I bake muffins that contain less sugar and more whole grains.
-Who knew this hobby would turn out to be pandemic-ready?
-Now my baked goods are the only ones we eat, so I’ve had to branch out.
-Here’s a pic of my latest, courtesy of my brother-in-law, who’s taking names and kicking butt in the kitchen and inspired me to try YEAST.
+Who knew this hobby would turn out to be so pandemic-ready?
+Now my baked goods are the only ones we eat, so I've had to branch out.
+Here's a pic of my latest, courtesy of my brother-in-law, who's taking names and kicking butt in the kitchen and inspired me to try YEAST.

 So, How About That Pub Date?